FirelyTeam/firely-docs/docs_simplifier/simplifierIGeditor.rst

 Tree table
 ^^^^^^^^^^

 The IG editor opens with the page of the root element.
-This page allows you to adjust the IG's title and select a IG rendering format.
+This page allows you to adjust the IG's title and select an IG rendering format.
 Moving your cursor over the elements in the tree table will bring out icons on the right site.
 These icons are used to edit the tree table and consist of the following functionalities:

 - add a base element
 - add a child element
-- edit elements name
+- edit element's name
 - delete element

 The root element has only the 'add a child element' icon.
-The root element title is adjusted by changing the title of the IG.
+The root element name is adjusted by changing the title of the IG.
 Elements can be moved up or down the tree be selecting the element first and pressing the arrow up or arrow down key.

 Editor
 ^^^^^^

-The mid section is used to compose the IG content.
-This editor is based on Markdown, which is a test-to-HTML conversion tool.
+The mid-section is a Markdown based editor used to compose your IG content.
+Markdown is a text-to-HTML conversion tool.
 It allows you to write using an easy-to-read, easy-to-write plain text format.
-The following link provide an overview of the Markdown features which can be used in this editor: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
+The following link provides an overview of the Markdown features which can be used in this editor: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.

 A short summation of frequently used features: